-Smokey chipotle pepper mingles with chunks of chicken and an abundance of fresh veggies for the perfect bowl that will make you momentarily forget the ridiculous temps outside your window.
+Smokey chipotle pepper mingles with chicken and an abundance of fresh veggies for the perfect bowl that will make you momentarily forget the ridiculous temps outside your window.

 And although its absolutely delicious – if I do say so myself – I love it even more as all ingredients are combined in the slow cooker.
 Once you’ve done the prep in the morning, it’s hands off until dinner!
 It makes your house smell pretty fantastic, too.

 - 2 large carrots, diced